1935 :

 2012 :

-Djerba la Fidèle closes after more than 58 years of history.
-(The club still retains ownership of the walls for the time being.)
+Djerba la Fidèle closes after more than 58 years.
+(The club still owns the building for the time being).

 2013 :